lam-dan/OMSCS-Notes/CS 6310 - SA&D/Lesson 22 (P3L9) - Middleware.md

 _LAMP is a mild form of normative architecture.
 Look it up and match each of the elements with how they might apply to a voting application_.

-- L: Linux operating system
+- L: Operating system
-- A: Apache web server
+- A: Web server
-- M: MySQL database engine
+- M: Database engine
-- P: PHP embedded SQL in HTML
+- P: Embedded SQL in HTML

 ### Middleware Quiz